Entry Rules

 • Established non-governmental or non-profit organizations etc.

-• (3) If the entering organization is not a broadcaster, entrants must declare the planned premiere media and date at the time of entry.
+• (4) If the representing organization is not a broadcaster, entrants must declare the planned media and date of premiere.

-• (4) Any director or producer who won the Best Proposal Prize once in previous editions or the Excellent Proposal Prize twice in previous editions is not eligible to enter the Proposal Pitch.
+• (5) In the hope of giving as many people as possible a chance, any director or producer who won the Best Proposal Prize once in previous editions, or the Excellent Proposal Prize twice in previous editions, is not eligible to enter the Proposal Pitch.

 Entry Conditions

-• (1) The entry must be a proposal for a linear program with educational aims.
-Entering organizations may submit one proposal per each target age group below.
+• (1) The entry must be a proposal with educational aims.
+Representing organizations may submit one proposal per each target age group below.

 • Children (0 to 12 years old)